araobp/remote-shutter/README.md

 I bought a very cheap bluetooth remote shutter for iOS and Android.

-I have developed a library for my other projects to control Android remotely by using the remote shutter.
+I have written a sample code for my other projects to control Android remotely by using the remote shutter.

 ![Shutter](./Shutter.jpg)